-Intriguingly, many different fields within the quantum sciences have tackled the problem of certification from a variety of different perspectives and have developed a large landscape of different protocols.
-Theses protocols operate under very distinct assumptions and resource requirements that are well-motivated by the different perspectives.
-For example, certifying the correct function of a small-scale quantum device used in basic research allows to invest sizeable effort, might aim at a highly discriminative certificate providing plenty of information, and can rely on a precise model of the physics of the device.
+Intriguingly, numerous fields within the quantum sciences have tackled the problem of certification from a variety of different perspectives and have developed a large landscape of different protocols.
+These protocols operate under very distinct assumptions and resource requirements that are well-motivated by the different perspectives.
+For example, certifying the correct function of a small-scale quantum device used in basic research allows one to invest sizable efforts.
+Here, one can potentially rely on a precise model of the physics of the device and might aim at a highly discriminative certificate providing plenty of information.
 A very different example is the certification of a server, correctly performing a quantum computation, by a remote client with standard desktop hardware.
 Such a protocol should be light-weight on the client-side and not rely on a detailed model of the server.

-An attempt at a panoramic overview of the many different approaches that all fall within the field of quantum certification was recently conducted in Ref.~\cite{Eisert2020QuantumCertificationAnd}.
+An attempt at a panoramic overview of the many approaches that all fall within the field of quantum certification was recently conducted in Ref.~\cite{Eisert2020QuantumCertificationAnd}.
 Therein, a very general classification framework for quantum certification protocols was proposed that is abstract enough to capture their wide range.
 Let us start by sketching the general framework.
-This will subsequently allow us to precisely locate the much narrower scope of the present tutorial.
+Thereby we can subsequently define the narrower scope of this tutorial.